-Travel is one of the most popular blogging niches and offers plenty of content ideas, but if you’re short on inspiration, I’ve put together a list of 50 travel blog post ideas to help get your gears goin’.
+Travel is one of the most popular blogging niches and offers plenty of content ideas, and it’s one of the best types of blogs that make money, but if you’re short on inspiration, I’ve put together a list of 50 travel blog post ideas to help get your gears goin’.

 If you get a lot of your traffic from Google or Pinterest, you may know that a lot of travel content is templated the same.
 So people look up “best day trips from…” and then add their city of choice.

 The key, then, is to find some of these popular templates and angle them to your blog, audience and topic.
 If you can do that, you’ll have a treasure trove of travel blog topics to choose from.
 Let’s go!

 Here’s a list of 50 topics and ideas you can use for your next travel blog posts.
 I’ve also included links to great examples of each type of post for reference.

 1. Day trips

 A lot of travelers like to find day trips from a particular city or hub they’ll be visiting.